FrancesCoronel/personal-website-v3/_posts/2014-12-27-im-a-noob-when-it-comes-to-programming-where-to-now.md

     > Online Python Tutor is a free educational tool created by Philip
     > Guo that helps students overcome a fundamental barrier to learning
     > programming: understanding what happens as the computer executes
-    > each line of a program’s source code.
+    > each line of a program's source code.
 Using this tool, a teacher
     > or student can write a Python program in the Web browser and
     > visualize what the computer is doing step-by-step as it executes
     > the program.